 The difference stipulated by the different codes is that the overflow dip tube must be 38mm (1.5 inch) in order to satisfy Byelaw 60 in Scotland, whereas 22mm (3/4 inch) is suitable for Byelaw 30 in England and Wales.

-Water regulations also require that cisterns have a close-fitting lid which will not react with the water, and will retain its structural integrity should it get wet.
-The lid plays a vital role in keeping any animals from getting into the cistern, such as insects, rodents or even birds.
+Water regulations also require that cisterns have a close-fitting lid.
+The lid must be made from a material which will not react with the water, and will retain its structural integrity even if it gets wet.

-Some byelaw kits may include a small plastic backing plate, which is secured to the outer cistern wall via a nut on the stem of the ball valve.
-This reduces stress to the cistern wall from the upward force of the float.
+Some byelaw kits may include a small plastic backing plate.
+This is secured to the out cistern wall via a nut on the stem of the ball valve.
+Its job is to reduce the stress on the cistern wall from the upward force of the float.
 Some byelaw kits may include a ball valve – usually a Part 2 model.